 Placement on the body

-Placement significantly influences tattooing time, easier-to-access, flatter areas with taut skin like an outer arm may allow for quicker work.
+Placement has a big effect on how long it takes.
+Easier-to-reach, flatter areas with taut skin, like an outer arm, let the artist work faster.
 Conversely, areas like ribs, sternum, feet, or spine are not only more painful but also more challenging for the artist due to contours and skin elasticity.
 Working on these sensitive or tricky spots might add an estimated 25 to 50% more time compared to an equivalent tattoo on a less challenging placement, as it necessitates a slower, more careful pace and potentially more breaks for your comfort.
 Understanding the tattoo pain chart can help you anticipate which areas might require longer sessions due to increased sensitivity and the need for more frequent breaks.

 Color vs. black and gray tattoos